 resilience hub phases

-Phase I involves setting up six pilot Resilience Hub through a community engagement process and collaboration with partner organizations.
-During this phase, the Hubs will be used in emergencies for activities, such as offering information, serving as warming or cooling centers, distributing food and water, or emergency sheltering.
+Phase I involved setting up six pilot Resilience Hub through a community engagement process and collaboration with partner organizations.
+During this phase, the Hubs were used in emergencies for activities, such as offering information, serving as warming or cooling centers, distributing food and water, or emergency sheltering.
 Check out our Current Status Page for more information.

-After the six pilot Hubs are established, the City will apply learnings to identify which additional Hubs beyond the pilot sites will be activated in emergency situations.
-During this phase, we will also develop a standard process for operating the Hub locations.
+After the six pilot Hubs were established, the City applied learnings to identify which additional Hubs beyond the pilot sites will be activated in emergency situations.
+During this phase, we also developed a standard process for operating the Hub locations.

-During this phase, the City and partners will identify and refine how the Hubs will be used for community resilience programs during day-to-day, non-emergency situations.
+During this phase, the City and partners are working to identify and refine how the Hubs will be used for community resilience programs during day-to-day, non-emergency situations.
 Work will involve building partnerships with external organizations to establish their own Hubs and build community resilience.

 Return to the Neighborhood Resilience Hub main site.